Service(s) concerned

 What is perinatal grief?

-Unexpected prenatal losses include spontaneous termination of pregnancy (formerly called "miscarriages"), whether early or late.
-After birth, this particularly concerns deaths occurring in the first weeks of life.
+Unexpected prenatal situations include spontaneous termination of pregnancy (formerly called “miscarriages”), whether early or late.
+In the postnatal period, this concerns the unexpected death of the baby in the first days/weeks following birth.

 Perinatal grief is a unique form of grief, often poorly recognized socially.
 Long considered a "sub-grief," it has sometimes been minimized under the pretext of the brevity of life or the absence of shared memories.
 Even today, it remains difficult to address in a society where pregnancy and birth are associated with happy events.